Day 6 – Sailing Up The Baja Coast Toward Home Day One

 Did You Know?
 Rum is also known as “Nelson’s Blood” because Admiral Lord Nelson’s body was submerged in rum after he died at the Battle of Trafalgar.

 We went to the Bamboo Room and found great seats.
-There was only 14 of us today!
+There were only 14 of us today!

-For each of the six rum drinks, we got a complete recipe plus the history of the drink!
-It was fascinating how many drinks one could make with Rum!
+We received a complete recipe and history for the six rum drinks.
+It was fascinating to see how many drinks one could make with Rum!

 They had us make six different rum drinks.

-Jon and I checked Wikipedia to make sure we were getting the correct story.
-The bar tenders did a good job!!
+Jon and I checked Wikipedia to ensure we got the correct story.
+The bartenders did a good job!!

-The history of the drink (as best they knew) was provided to us.
+The drink’s history (as best they knew) was provided to us.

 When it came Jon’s turn, he did not need measuring devices!